What is the Employee Digital Trail?

 Final words for now

 So, that’s the second big vision of where technology and industry are headed.
 There’s still much more though!
-To get even more insights and ideas for managing the sea of changes that are fast approaching, I invite you all to attend Cimpl’s Vision Webinar.
+To get even more insights and ideas for managing the sea of changes that are fast approaching, particularly through telecom expense management, we invite you all to attend Cimpl’s Vision Webinar.
 It’s hosted by Cimpl's President Christopher Thierry – the man who has created a new vision of how to adapt businesses for the coming decade.